 - Law enforcement personnel, members of the military, licensed dealers and non-residents participating in lawful firearm-related recreational activities are exempt from the registration requirements. [↩]

 - Hawaii bans assault pistols, but not assault long guns.
 D.C. bans assault weapons and does not allow the continued possession of pre-ban assault weapons. [↩]

 - D.C. did not grandfather 50 caliber rifles owned or possessed at the time the ban was adopted.
-Additional information on assault weapons, 50 caliber rifles, and large capacity magazines is contained in the Assault Weapons, 50 Caliber Rifles, and Large Capacity Magazines Policy Summaries, respectively. [↩]
+Additional information on assault weapons, 50 caliber rifles, and large capacity magazines is contained in our summaries on Assault Weapons, 50 Caliber Weapons, and Large Capacity Ammunition Magazines, respectively. [↩]

 - Del.
 Code Ann. tit 24, § 904A.
 Delaware’s registration prohibition does not apply to person’s prohibited from possessing a firearm as defined under Delaware law. [↩]